NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Disciple of Shade.md

 **Prerequisites** Shadowcaster Dedication
 * * *
 You've delved deeper into the mysteries of shadow and become blessed with magical power that increases your skills in the arts of deception and persuasion.
-You gain the [[Inscrutable Mask|Inscrutable Mask]] domain spell.
+You gain the [[Spells/Inscrutable Mask|Inscrutable Mask]] domain spell.
 Increase the number of Focus Points in your focus pool by 1.

 *Source: Pathfinder Secrets of Magic*
 *OGL*